javad-pixel/code-editor/README.md

-# A simple text editor written in julia using Freetype and SDL libraries
+# A simple code editor written in julia using Freetype and SDL

 <p align="center">
   <picture>